Blog

 In particular, network constrained and UI constrained devices across the IoT ecosystem present significant challenges as they cannot be optimally managed using the existing GSMA Consumer and M2M Specifications.

-A challenge associated with the M2M Specification is that it requires complex bilateral integration processes between service providers and the different operators (as secure links must be established between the SM-SR and SM-DP), which makes it difficult to switch profiles between providers.
+A challenge associated with the M2M Specification is that it requires a complex two-way integration processes between service providers and the different operators (as secure links must be established between the SM-SR and SM-DP), which makes it difficult to switch profiles between providers.

-While this model is highly resilient and works for verticals such as automotive, it is unsuited for multiple IoT use-cases.
+While this model is highly resilient and works for verticals such as automotive, where long-term contracts are standard, it’s unsuited for multiple IoT use-cases that demand flexibility.

-The Consumer Specification offers a more streamlined and scalable approach, lifting the previous version's constraints on integration and network access, and eliminating the need for pre-established links between the device and the SM-DP+.
+The Consumer Spec offers a more streamlined and scalable approach, lifting the previous version's constraints on integration and network access, and eliminating the need for pre-established links between the device and the SM-DP+.
+SGP.32 adopted this consumer-style backend model, allowing enterprises to switch providers without the fuss and friction.

 Industry experts have characterized SGP.32 as an evolution of the consumer specification, incorporating proven elements and adding features specifically designed for large-scale IoT deployments.

-There’s a long list of new features available direct from the GSMA, but two are of particular significance: The eSIM IoT Manager and IoT Profile Assistant.
+There’s a long list of all the features direct from the GSMA, but two were of particular commercial significance: The eSIM IoT Manager and IoT Profile Assistant.

 eSIM IoT Manager (eIM)